lumeland/blog/posts/lume-2.4.0-maruja-mallo.md

 ```

 In the example above, the **Playfair Display** font is renamed to "display" and
-**Roboto** to "text", so this allows the use of the fonts in the CSS code in
+**Roboto** to "text", so this allows the use of the fonts in the CSS code with
-this way:
+these names:

 ```css
 h1 {